-Egypt 'worse off on every indicator' since 2013 coup
+'Egyptian society being crushed' five years after military coup

-Four years ago today, Egypt witnessed the overthrow of its first democratically elected president, Mohamed Morsi, in a military coup.
+Five years ago today, Egypt witnessed the overthrow of its first democratically elected president, Mohamed Morsi, in a military coup.

-The Muslim Brotherhood member had been in office for just a year when army chief, General Abdel Fattah el-Sisi, announced his overthrow on state television, along with the suspension of the constitution and the installment of an interim government.
+The Muslim Brotherhood member had been in office for just a year when army chief, General Abdel Fattah el-Sisi, announced on July 3 Morsi's overthrow on state television, along with the suspension of the constitution and the installment of an interim government.

 The military said it was responding to the people, who had poured into the streets by the millions on June 30, 2013, over fears that Morsi was becoming increasingly authoritarian.

-In just over two years, Morsi became the second Egyptian leader to be overthrown.
+In just over two years, Morsi became the second Egyptian leader to be toppled.
 During a wave of popular uprisings that swept across the Arab world in 2011, the Egyptian people also overthrew the 30-year dictatorship of military leader Hosni Mubarak.

-The social and political upheaval during those years plunged Egypt into an economic crisis, created a security vacuum, and deeply divided the nation.
+The social and political upheaval during those years plunged Egypt into an economic crisis and deeply divided the nation.

-But Sisi's rise in June 2014 was supposed to herald a new era of stability.
-He introduced rapid economic reforms, such as slashing fuel subsidies and raising taxes in an effort to ease unemployment and generate long-term revenues.
+But Sisi's rise to president in June 2014 was meant to herald a new era of stability.

+Sisi, who was recently re-elected, introduced rapid economic reforms, such as slashing fuel subsidies and raising taxes in an effort to ease unemployment and generate long-term revenues.
 He also initiated several new infrastructure projects, including the expansion of the Suez Canal and the country's farmland area, which he said would make Egypt more self-sufficient and generate jobs.
 As violence dwindled, tourism revenues increased.

-Yet experts say the temporary stability, which has begun to erode, came at the cost of public freedoms.
+Yet experts say the temporary stability, which has gradually eroded, came at the cost of public freedoms.

-"Some Egyptians have accepted the return of some of the 'old guard' because they believe that, for all its faults, the Mubarak regime brought them more stability than the Morsi regime," Sarah Yerkes, a fellow at the Washington-based Carnegie Endowment for International Peace, told Al Jazeera.
-"In the long run, this type of thinking is irrational - Mubarak was only able to control Egypt for so long - but in the short run, some people are willing to put up with more repression [and] less freedom in exchange for what they perceive to be greater stability."
+Dalia Fahmy, a professor of political science at Long Island University in New York, says the "promise of stability through the military has led to further uncertainty," pointing to developments such as the imprisonment of 60,000 political prisoners, torture of 830 people in 2016, and the blocking of 434 websites.

+"The question is, will the state under Sisi be able to survive the post-coup repression and economic uncertainty?"
+Fahmy told Al Jazeera.

 READ MORE: Egypt campus - The students versus the regime

-Shortly after Morsi's removal, the military-backed interim government embarked on a crackdown on Muslim Brotherhood supporters, many of whom who continued to stage counterprotests and express their support for Morsi.
+Shortly after Morsi's removal, the military-backed interim government embarked on a crackdown against Muslim Brotherhood supporters, many of whom who continued to stage counterprotests and express their support for Morsi.

 In August 2013, the army and security forces attacked a demonstration in Rabaa al-Adawiya Square, killing some 1,000 Morsi supporters.
 Human Rights Watch described it as "one of the largest killings of demonstrators in a single day in recent history".